TOAST-DOCS/Compute-Image-Builder/en/console-guide.md

 <br/>

 > [Note]
 > User scripts run with the default user account.
-If you have a command that requires a root privilege, you must configure the script to run the command to gain the privilege first.
+If a user script includes commands that require a root privilege, you must configure the script to run the command to gain the privilege first.
 > The first line of the user script must start with a shebang.
 In general, `#!/bin/bash -e` is used.
 > An error in the user script can cause the image build to fail.
 To determine the cause of the error, see the detailed log in the **Build Details** window.